-With 21 out of 21 schools in the U.S. and Puerto Rico reporting for the OptomCAS application cycle 2012-2013 for admission to optometry school in Fall 2013:
+With 21 out of 21 schools and colleges of optometry in the 50 states and Puerto Rico reporting for the OptomCAS application cycle 2012-2013 for admission to optometry school in Fall 2013:

 - There were 2,639 individuals who applied for admission to the schools and colleges of optometry in the United States (including Puerto Rico) with a total number of 13,210 applications processed.
 The average number of applications per applicant was 5.01.